cybozu-go/meows/docs/design.md

 - If all the runners are `online` and `busy` at the time a job is created, the job is queued first and then scheduled right after any runner finishes its job and gets non-`busy`.
-  - Even if `Runner.Listener` runs with the `--once` option, a job is assigned on the runner doing a job and never proceeds.
-This seems to be because the runner is recognized as `online` at the very time the job is done, but it gets `offline` when the job actually starts.
-In this situation, the job can be canceled only after 5 minutes or more passed.
-This happens only when there is no `online` and non-`busy` runner, but might be problematic.
 - If all the runners are `online` and `busy` at the time a job is created and then a runner is created before any existing runner finishes its job, the job is scheduled on the newly created runner.